 File a Claim for an Increased Rating

 The disability rating VA assigns in its initial rating decision may be satisfactory at the time.
 But what happens if later on, you feel that rating is no longer sufficient?
 If you are outside of the 1-year appeal window to file a Notice of Disagreement with VA’s initial decision, perhaps consider filing a new claim for an increased rating.
 You can submit any new documentation or evidence you have supporting that your service-connected disability has worsened.
 VA will treat this as any other claim and issue a rating decision in response.
-In the legacy appeals system, the evidence must be new and material, whereas under Appeals Reform, it must be new and relevant.
+In the legacy appeals system, the evidence must be new and material, whereas under the Appeals Modernization Act, it must be new and relevant.
 Importantly, the “new and relevant” standard does not impose a higher evidentiary threshold than the former.
 An example of new and relevant evidence may include a medical opinion explaining how your condition has worsened over time.